-First of all we use stone in our electrical substation for reducing the Ground Potential Rise (GPR) and in electrical engineering it also called Earth Potential Rise (EPR) and it occurs when a large current flows to earth through earth grid impedance.
+First of all, we use stone in our electrical substation for reducing the Ground Potential Rise (GPR) and in electrical engineering, it also called Earth Potential Rise (EPR) and it occurs when a large current flows to earth through earth grid impedance.

-Generally when we design an electrical substation that time step potential and touch potential is one of our first parity.
+Generally when we design an electrical substation that time step potential and touch potential is one of our first priorities.
 Because there is no compromise with safety.
-If there is any small glitch then percentage of electrical shock will increase and we really don’t want that to happen with us.
+If there is any small glitch then the percentage of electrical shock will increase and we really don’t want that to happen with us.

-Step Potential: The amount of potential present between a two or four legged animal is called step potential.
+Step Potential: The amount of potential present between a two or four-legged animal is called step potential.
 If there is imbalance potential on substation areas and if we stand that place then between our two legs we will have a potential difference and this is the real step potential.

 - By using stone in substation grass and weed does not grow, so it remains nice and clean for perfect visual observation from outside.

-- Rain water can drop fast so that it does make any mud inside the substation.
+- Rainwater can drop fast so that it does make any mud inside the substation.

 - Stone can carry much higher capacity weight.